Opentrons/opentrons/api/docs/source/v2/new_modules.rst

 Deactivate Block
 ++++++++++++++++
-This deactivates the block only of the thermocycler.
+This deactivates only the well block of the Thermocycler Module.

 .. code-block:: python